a2a-fair-metrics/a2a-fair-metrics/Apples_describedby.md

 are examined for the existence of a `rel="describedby"` link.

 ### What is/are considered valid result(s)?
-the presence of a cite-as in either headers or HTML
+the presence of a `describedby` in either headers or HTML

 ### For which digital resource(s) is this relevant? (or 'all')
 All